Southern Italy is the area south of Rome that forms the heel and toe of the Italian “boot”, along with the island of Sicily.

 CITRUS IN THE SOUTHERN ITALIAN CULTURE

-From local food festivals and old sayings to marvellous regional dishes; ever since their introduction in the 11th century by the Arabs, citrus fruit has held a special space in the culture of Southern Italy.
+From local food festivals and old sayings to marvelous regional dishes; ever since their introduction in the 11th century by the Arabs, citrus fruit has held a special place in southern Italian culture.

-If your cultural interests tend towards the gastronomical space, you will find plenty of reason to start planning your next food experience holiday in the South.
+If your cultural interests tend towards the culinary space, you can look forward to a one-of-a-kind experience on your next holiday in the South.

-In the meantime, you can try some local specialties at home with our Zesty Food recipes!
+In the meantime, try some local specialties at home with our Zesty Food recipes!